Overview

 High-Fidelity Designs

-2. Renamed page to “Appointments” for clarity
+2. Renamed from 'Search' to "Appointments" for clarity

 3. Added short descriptions so students know who they're booking with and why